lukso-network/docs/docs/standards/LSP6-KeyManager.md

 :::info Infos

-**If no addresses are set, interacting with any addresses is allowed.**
+**If no addresses are set, interacting with any address is allowed (= all addresses are whitelisted).**

 :::

 ### <a name="allowed-functions"></a> Allowed functions

-You can also restrict which functions a specific address can run, by providing a list of bytes4 function selector for a specific `address`.
+You can also restrict which functions a specific address can run, by providing a list of `bytes4` function selector.

 To restrict an `<address>` to only execute the function `transfer(address,uint256)` (selector: `a9059cbb`), the following key-value pair can be set in the ERC725Y contract storage.